msoap/shell2http/README.md

-        -host="host"      : host IP for http server (default bind to all interfaces) -port=NNNN        : port for http server, 0 - to receive a random port (default 8080) -form             : parse query into environment vars, handle uploaded files -cgi              : run scripts in CGI-mode:
+        -host="host"      : host IP for http server (default bind to all interfaces) -port=NNNN        : port for http server, 0 - to receive a random port (default 8080) -form             : parse query into environment vars, handle uploaded files -form-check       : regexp for check form fields (pass only vars that match the regexp) -cgi              : run scripts in CGI-mode:
                             - set environment variables with HTTP-request information
                             - write POST|PUT|PATCH-data to script STDIN (if is not set -form)